 Results — We included 80,749 respondents, aged 25 years and older, and 312,952 person-years of follow-up.
 The cost model was applied to 200,324 respondents aged 25 years and older (CCHS 2004 to 2013).
 During the 10-year period from 2004 to 2013, smoking, unhealthy alcohol consumption, poor diet and physical inactivity attributed to 22% of Ontario’s direct health care costs.
 Ontarians in the most disadvantaged socioeconomic position contributed to 15% of the province’s direct health care costs.
 Taken together, health behaviours and socioeconomic position were associated with 34% ($134 billion) of direct health care costs (2004 to 2013).
 Over this time period, we estimated a 1.9% reduction in health care expenditure ($5.0 billion) attributable to improvements in some health behaviours, most importantly reduced rates of smoking.

-Conclusions — Health behaviours and socioeconomic position cause a large direct health care system cost burden.
+Conclusions — Adverse health behaviours and socioeconomic position cause a large direct health care system cost burden.

 View full text